Bill Cadle, a traveling salesman from Pennsylvania, became a skid-row alcoholic who nearly died from alcohol poisoning.

 On Tuesday, January 5, 1959, Bill and Eva, and two men who had been released from jail by Judge Webb, moved into the house.
 It was extremely cold, with no heat in the house.
 They stuffed cardboard into the windows to keep out the cold wind.
 All the bedding, rugs, draperies, and coats were piled on the beds to keep them warm.
 They went to bed with everything on but their shoes.
 They had a cold welcome, but were home at last – the beginning of Victory Home – Helping Hand.

 Over the course of time the U.S. Forestry Service and the Department of Natural Resources donated additional land to Victory Home, such that its campus now comprises nearly thirty-seven beautiful acres nestled in the foothills of the Appalachian Mountains.
-Supported by over forty Christian churches and private donations, Victory Home is still offering the cure for addiction – Jesus Christ.
+Supported by over fifty Christian churches and private donations, Victory Home is still offering the cure for addiction – Jesus Christ.
 More than ten thousand men have spent time in residence at Victory Home.
-The Holy Spirit of God has offered them freedom from their addiction and restoration of marriages and family relationships.
-Praise be to God for the generosity of His people who serve and support Victory Home.
+Literally thousands of men have found freedom from their addiction and have experienced the restoration of their marriages and family relationships.
+Praise be to God for the generosity of His people who serve and continue to support Victory Home.